Final project 2025. Secret Messages.¶

 - There is two spaces between words

-- A message ends to three spaces
+- A message ends to two spaces and a line feed (\n)

 Example¶